scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 Parallel python interpreters for pre-existing programs
 ------------------------------------------------------

-We added python to Hydra.
+We added python to HYDRA.
 It was hard.

 Automation of target design with Python
 ---------------------------------------